qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - **Information is lost in function signature**: the borrowing information becomes coarse-grained and is simplified in function signature.
 The type system does not allow expressing borrowing only one field, and can only express borrowing the whole object.

   There are propsed solutions: [view type](https://smallcultfollowing.com/babysteps/blog/2025/02/25/view-types-redux/).
-It encodes field-level borrow information into type.
-But it adds a lot of complexity, and still don't solve container contagious borrow [^solving_container_contagious_borrow].
+It encodes field-level borrow information into type [^solving_container_contagious_borrow].

-[^solving_container_contagious_borrow]: To encode the information of borrowing `i`-th element of a `Vec` into type, it requires dependent type, depending on runtime value of `i`.
+[^solving_container_contagious_borrow]: The view type solves struct field contagious borrow but doesn't solve container contagious borrow.
+To encode the information of borrowing `i`-th element of a `Vec` into type, it requires dependent type, depending on runtime value of `i`.
 Adding dependent type into language is much more complex.

 Summarize solutions (workarounds) of contagious borrow issue (elaborated below):